-To turn the audible signal off, unlock the door by pressing the " $\bigcirc$ " button and then simultaneously depress " $\bigcirc$ " and " $\bigcirc$ " buttons for more than two seconds.
-An electronic chirp will sound twice and the turn signal lights will flash twice to inform you that the audible signal has been turned off.
+To turn the audible signal off, unlock the door by pressing the "UNLOCK/DISARM" button and then simultaneously depress "LOCK/ARM" and "UNLOCK/DISARM" buttons for more than two seconds.
+An electronic chirp will sound two times and the turn signal lights will flash two times to inform you that the audible signal has been turned off.

-To turn the audible signal on, unlock the door by pressing the " $\bullet$ " button and then simultaneously depress " $\bullet$ " and " $\bullet$ " buttons for more than two seconds.
-An electronic chirp will sound once and the turn signal lights will flash once to inform you that the audible signal has been turned on.
+To turn the audible signal on, unlock the door by pressing the "UNLOCK/DISARM" button and then simultaneously depress "LOCK/ARM" and "UNLOCK/DISARM" buttons for more than two seconds.
+An electronic chirp will sound one time and the turn signal lights will flash one time to inform you that the audible signal has been turned on.

-Replacing the battery
+■ Replacing the battery

-When the transmitter battery begins to get weak, transmitter range will begin to decrease.
+When the transmitter battery begins to get weak, transmitter range will begin to decrease and the LED will not illuminate.
 Replace the battery as soon as possible.

 To replace the battery:

-Keys and doors

-1. Open the transmitter case using a flat-head screw-driver.
+- 1. Remove the two screws on the back of the transmitter case by using a phillips screwdriver.

+- 2. Separate the case.

-2. Remove the old battery from the holder.
+- 3. Remove the old battery from the holder.

-A) Negative (-) side facing up

-3. Replace with a new battery (Type CR2025 or equivalent) making sure to install the new battery with the negative (-) side facing up.

-4. Reinstall the back half of the transmitter case by snapping it back on.
+- 1) Positive (+) side facing up - 4.
+Replace with a new battery (Type CR2032 or equivalent) making sure to install the new battery with the positive (+) side facing up. - 5.
+Install the back half of the transmitter case. - 6.
+Reinstall the two screws on the back of the transmitter case.

 After the battery is replaced, the transmitter must be synchronized with the keyless entry system's control unit.
-Press either the " $\bigcirc$ " or " $\bigcirc$ " button six times to synchronize the unit.
+Press either the "LOCK/ARM" or "UNLOCK/DISARM" button six times to synchronize the unit.

-• Do not let dust, oil or water get on or in the transmitter when replacing the battery.

-• Be careful not to damage the printed circuit board in the transmitter when replacing the battery.
+- Do not let dust, oil or water get on or in the transmitter when replacing the battery. - Be careful not to damage the printed circuit board in the transmitter when replacing the battery.

-Replacing lost transmitters
+■ Replacing lost transmitters